BattletechModders/TisButAScratch/README.md

 ### <b>Advanced Life Support Gear</b>:

-To completely disabled TBAS for a unit, give the unit a tag from setting disableTBASTag (by default "TBAS_Disabled")
+To completely disabled TBAS for a unit, give the unit def (not ChassisDef) a tag from setting disableTBASTag (by default "TBAS_Disabled")

 Mech gear to influence injury effects: